UnityTech/unity-ssdlc/Coding Practice/Cryptographic-Guidelines.md

 Maintained, trustworthy implementations of industry approved cryptographic algorithms, ciphers, and modes should be used to accomplish this.
 Writing your own cryptography is strongly discouraged.

 **The Security Team recommends using AES-256 GCM as the algorithm and key-size for symmetric encryption**.
 Keep in mind that encryption standards are constantly changing, so it is important to keep your encryption and decryption functionality customizable and upgradable.
-If you are unsure if your data needs to be encrypted, consult with the Unity Governance and Compliance team or the Unity Legal team for help making that determination.
+If you are unsure if your data needs to be encrypted, consult with the [COMPANY_NAME] Governance and Compliance team or the [COMPANY_NAME] Legal team for help making that determination.

 #### Authentication